Shreyasramakrishna90/starter-academic/content/publication/p8/index.md

 ---
-title: "Model-based design for cps with learning-enabled components"
+title: "CPS Design with Learning-Enabled Components: A Case Study"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here